 Russia Is the Energy Supplier to Europe

 Would Putin actually do that?
 Absolutely.
-In 2006, he cut off gas supplies to the Ukraine.
+In 2006, he cut off gas supplies to Ukraine.
 Europe’s gas must flow through Ukraine.
 He held the gas hostage in a successful bid to charge higher prices.

 - Arbitrarily changed its agreements with Royal Dutch Shell and ExxonMobil.

-- Granted a license to the Russian-owned oil company Rosneft to operate in ExxonMobil’s area.
+- Granted a license to the Russian-owned oil company, Rosneft, to operate in ExxonMobil’s area.

 Russia Invaded Georgia

-It's an important transit point for gas, oil and other goods.
-Russia attacked the area that contains the important Baku-Tbilisi-Ceyhan oil pipeline, owned by British Petroleum.
+Georgia is in a strategic location between Europe and Asia.
+It's an important transit point for gas, oil, and other goods.
+Russia attacked the area with a strategic oil pipeline owned by British Petroleum.